GreenfieldTech/nuts/README.md

 After creating your set of `Controller` implementations, deploy them by setting up a `Verticle` in the standard way, and set Nuts to execute the controllers.
-The `executePath` method returns a Nuts object that contains the client and lets you get or reconfigure it.
+The `setupController` method returns a Nuts object that contains the client and lets you get or reconfigure it.

 #### Sample Vert.x HTTP Server